bxparks/tzplus/README.md

     * There are currently only 12 regions defined, so it should be relatively easy for client applications to create their own short versions of these regions.
+* The region codes in `regions.txt` 2-letter codes, similar to ISO 3166 2-letter
+  codes.
+    * It is possible that this might cause confusion if they are shown to the end users without clear context.

 <a name="License"></a>
 ## License